-We will minimise the risk of child-on-child abuse by:
+We will minimise the risk of peer on peer abuse by:

-- Taking a whole school approach to safeguarding and child protection; - Providing training to staff; - Making staff aware that even if there are no reported cases of child-on-child abuse, including direct disclosures of sexual violence and sexual harassment, they must not take the view it is not happening.
-All staff working with children are advised to maintain an attitude of 'it could happen here'. - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support system, and by a planned programme of evidence-based content delivered through the curriculum; - Engaging with specialist support and interventions.
+- Taking a whole school approach to safeguarding and child protection; - Providing training to staff; - Making staff aware that even if there are no reported cases of peer on peer abuse, including direct disclosures of sexual violence and sexual harassment, they must not take the view it is not happening.
+All staff working with children are advised to maintain an attitude of 'it could happen here'. - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support system, and by a planned programme of evidence based content delivered through the curriculum; - Engaging with specialist support and interventions.